Coffinet-Duvernay

 THE COMPANY

 Born as Domaine Coffinet and handed down to the various generations, since 1860 this small Domaine has always been linked to Chassagne-Montrachet.
-The turning point came in the 80s when Fernand Coffinet and his wife CĂ©cile decided to divide the property between their two daughters.
+The turning point came in the 80s when Fernand Coffinet and his wife Cécile decided to divide the property between their two daughters.
 It was in 1989 that Laura Coffinet and her husband Philippe Duvernay founded Domaine Coffinet-Duvernay, combining their personal and professional lives.
-Over the last few years they have worked hard on the smallest nuances of the individual terroirs, offering today, with their wines, an exceptional panorama of Chassagne-Montrachet.
-All wines are made from grapes from the Chassagne commune alone, and Philippe’s perfect knowledge of this terroir means that he is able to meticulously interpret each small parcel under the common denominator of the small CĂ´te de Beaune village.
+Over the last few years, they have worked hard on the smallest nuances of each individual terroir, and today their wines offer an exceptional overview of the Chassagne-Montrachet terroir.
+All wines are produced with grapes from the commune of Chassagne alone, and their perfect knowledge of this terroir allows Philippe and his son Bastien, who joined his father in 2012, to meticulously interpret every small parcel under the common denominator of the small village of Côte de Beaune.
 Fine, elegant and tense wines with a great aging potential, perfect ambassadors of their great terroir.

 France -